A Family Thing

-A Family Thing is a 1996 American drama film starring Robert Duvall, James Earl Jones and Irma P. Hall.
-It was written by Billy Bob Thornton and Tom Epperson and directed by Richard Pearce.
+A Family Thing is a 1996 American Southern Gothic comedy-drama film directed by Richard Pearce and written by Billy Bob Thornton and Tom Epperson.
+The film features Robert Duvall as a farm equipment rental and dealership owner in rural Arkansas who travels to Chicago, Illinois to meet his long-lost half brother, portrayed by James Earl Jones, after discovering that his biological mother was an African-American maid to his family.

 Plot

-Earl Pilcher (Robert Duvall), an equipment rental company business owner in a small Arkansas town, receives a shocking letter from his mother, Carrie, on her deathbed.
+Earl Pilcher, a farm equipment rental company business owner in a rural small Arkansas town, receives a shocking letter from his mother, Carrie, on her deathbed.
 She reveals that Earl's biological mother was actually an African-American maid named Willa Mae, raped by Earl's (white) father, who died giving birth to Earl.
-Carrie's dying wish is that Earl go to Chicago to meet his half-brother, Raymond Murdock (James Earl Jones).
+Carrie's dying wish is that Earl go to Chicago to meet his half-brother, Raymond Murdock.
 Earl confronts his feeble father, who refuses to discuss the letter, but admits it is true.
 Earl sets off to find his brother.

-Working at city hall as a police officer, Ray reluctantly agrees to meet Earl at a local diner.
+Working at City Hall as a police officer, Ray reluctantly agrees to meet Earl at a local diner.
 During lunch, Ray reveals that he knew all along that Earl was his half-brother and that he has hated Earl and his father because Earl's birth killed his mother.
 Ray wants nothing to do with Earl.
 Before leaving the city, Earl is beaten up and carjacked by four black street toughs and hospitalized.
 Finding Ray's information in Earl's pocket, the hospital staff calls Ray, who comes reluctantly.
 The doctor tells him that Earl may have a concussion and cannot travel for a couple of days.
 The hospital is full, so Ray must take Earl home to recuperate.

-At Ray's home, Earl meets Willa Mae's sister, Ray's Aunt T (Irma P. Hall)—also his aunt—a kind, generous elderly blind woman.
-Ray's son, Virgil (Michael Beach), a surly and hostile city bus driver, doesn't appreciate a white southerner sleeping in his bed, even when Ray explains that Earl is an old war buddy whose life he saved.
+At Ray's home, Earl meets Willa Mae's sister, Ray's Aunt T—also his aunt—a kind, generous elderly blind woman.
+Ray's son Virgil, a surly and hostile city bus driver, doesn't appreciate a white southerner sleeping in his bed, even when Ray explains that Earl is an old war buddy whose life he saved.
 Aunt T reveals that she knows who Earl really is and later scolds Ray and Virgil for not welcoming a member of their family unconditionally.

 Knowing he is not wanted, Earl leaves Ray's house, walking unknowingly into a bad part of town.
 At Aunt T's urging, Ray quickly locates Earl on a nearby street, but Earl obstinately refuses to come back.
 The two argue and end up in an awkward wrestling match, with Earl using the word "nigger," realizing too late that he has gone too far.
 Angry at Earl's callous words, Ray tells Earl to stay away from him and heads back home.